 Jamie Beachy, PhD, MDiv, is the Director and primary faculty for the Center.
 An ACPE Certified Educator with years of experience in hospice, palliative care, community hospital and academic medical settings, Jamie brings a deep interest in Buddhism and indigenous earth-based practice to her leadership and teaching.
 Jamie's facilitation of the CPE small group learning process invites students to cultivate a sustained sense of compassion and wellbeing rooted in courageous love of self, other and the world.
 In addition to Jamie's teaching, faculty from the Department of Wisdom Traditions contribute to the Center's direction and curriculum through guest lecturing and participation on a professional advisory committee.

 The Contemplative Chaplaincy Internship offers contemplatively-based Clinical Pastoral Education (CPE) training to degree and non-degree students of all religious and spiritual traditions.
 Through compassion-based group process learning and individual supervision, students cultivate the skills and presence needed to support the spiritual health and wellbeing of patients and clients in crisis.
 Students meet in person for a weekly class at Naropa and are placed in hospice, trauma hospital, and community health internship sites throughout Boulder and Denver.
 Course themes include working with intergenerational and ancestral trauma; cultivating resilience through compassion; earth-based practice as a resource for spiritual health; and discovering what it means to be an ethical, clinical leader in the healthcare field.

-Class Day: Thursdays from 11:45am to 5:45pm at the Arapahoe Campus, Boulder
+Class Day: Thursdays at the Arapahoe Campus, Boulder

 Clinical Sites: Hospitals, Community Nonprofit Agencies, Hospices, Congregational/Sangha Settings in Denver & Boulder